NeurodataWithoutBorders/nwbinspector/.github/CONTRIBUTING.md

 Begin by raising a ['New Check' issue](https://github.com/NeurodataWithoutBorders/nwbinspector/issues/new/choose) to discuss it with the rest of the team.

-When approved, follow these steps:
+When approved, follow these steps to add the new check function to the core registry.
+We ask that you keep Pull Requests as small as possible to facilitate review; if suggesting the addition of multiple checks, please make a separate Pull Request for each individual check.

 1) Use the `register_check` decorator to wrap your new check function.
 The decorator takes two keyword arguments, the `importance` level and `neurodata_type`.
     Importance level may be one of...